How It Works

 ```

-Transient states like hovered and pressed are excluded from the API.
-They are handled at runtime.
+The API section of the `.md` already lists every variant property, boolean toggle, and sub-component slot.
+Transient states like hovered and pressed are excluded from the API — they are handled at runtime.
 Only persistent, configurable properties like `isDisabled` or `isSelected` become API entries.

 </Tab>